BioGRID/BioGRID-Annotation/README.md

 + Python 2.7+
 + MySQL 5.5+
 + wget
-+ Approximately 300 GB of Space (shared between database and downloaded files)
++ Approximately 300 GB of HD Space (shared between database and downloaded files)
-+ At least 8 GB of memory (more is much better)
++ At least 8 GB of Memory (more is much better)